Confluence MCP Server: Secure Setup for Claude & AI Agents (2026)

 The risk: every Confluence MCP tool call returns the data the authorizing user can see.
 That data routinely contains PII, PHI, financial records, contracts, source code, secrets, and credentials.
 None of it is inspected before reaching the AI model's context window.

-Strac Confluence MCP DLP is the layer that closes the gap.
-Every tool call between the AI agent and Confluence passes through Strac's MCP-layer inspection.
-Sensitive content is redacted, tokenized, or vaulted before reaching the model.
+Strac Confluence MCP DLP is the governance layer that closes the gap.
+It governs every tool call between the AI agent and Confluence: it controls each agent's access and actions (allow, block, or require approval on high-risk actions), protects secrets and PII in your wiki docs by redacting, masking, or vaulting them before they reach the model, and logs every call as audit evidence.
 One control plane, full surface coverage, audit evidence per call mapped to SOC 2 / HIPAA / PCI / GDPR / EU AI Act / ISO 42001.

 Setup is agentless and under 10 minutes per workspace.
 No application code changes, no agent SDK changes, no Confluence re-permissioning.